 Risk assessment/risk management framework.
 This framework shows in blue the four key steps of risk assessment: hazard identification, dose–response assessment, exposure assessment, and risk characterization.
 It shows an interactive, two-way process where research needs from the risk assessment process drive new research, and new research findings modify risk assessment outcomes.
 (Adapted with permission from Risk Assessment in the Federal Government: Managing the Process, Washington, DC: National Academies Press; 1983.)

 A comprehensive framework that applies two crucial concepts: (1) putting each environmental problem or issue into public health and/or ecological context and (2) proactively engaging the relevant stakeholders, affected or potentially affected community groups, from the very beginning of the six-stage process shown in Figure 4–2.
 Particular exposures and potential health effects must be evaluated across sources and exposure pathways and in light of multiple end points, and not the current general approach of evaluating one chemical in one environmental medium (air, water, soil, food, and products) for one health effect at a time.

 Risk management framework for environmental health from the U.S. Commission on Risk Assessment and Risk Management.
 The framework comprises six stages: (1) formulating the problem in a broad public health context, (2) analyzing risks, (3) defining options, (4) making risk-reduction decisions, (5) implementing those actions, and (6) evaluating the effectiveness of the taken actions.
 Interactions with stakeholders are critical and thus have been put at the center of the framework.

 Risk assessment is the systematic scientific evaluation of potential adverse health effects resulting from human exposures to hazardous agents or situations.
-Risk is defined as the probability of ...
+Risk is defined as the probability of an ...